nreigl/git-for-economists/tutorialscript.md

 ## Switch to GUI

-Open the folder in VS Code and show the audiance around.
+Open the folder in VS Code and show the audience around.